KenKundert/assimilate/doc/commands.rst

     home compact never run.
     home check completed 11 hours ago.

-Adding the --backup-days option, --squeeze-days, or --check-days  results in the message only being printed if the backup, squeeze, or check has not been performed within the specified number of days.
+Adding the --since-backup option, --since-squeeze, or --since-check  results in the message only being printed if the backup, squeeze, or check has not been performed within the specified number of days.
 If more than one are specified and violated, only the backup violation is reported as it is considered the most urgent.
+The values specified for each are considered a length of time in days unless a time unit is specified.
+The available time units are *s*, *m*, *h, *d*, *w*, *M*, and *y* to represent seconds, minutes, hours, days, weeks, months, and years.
+So for example, 3d represents three days and 1w represents one week.

 Adding the --email option results in the message being sent to the specified address rather than printed.
 This allows you to run the :ref:`due <due>`